- Scripps Howard Visiting Professional

 Freedom of the Press

-For Andrew Alexander, a visiting professional with the Scripps College of Communication and an Executive in Residence with the Voinovich School of Leadership and Public Affairs, ensuring access to public information has been an important part of his extensive journalism career.
+For Andrew Alexander, a visiting professional with the Scripps College of Communication, ensuring access to public information has been an important part of his extensive journalism career.
 An advocate for open government, Alexander served as chair of the Freedom of Information Committee for the American Society of News Editors (ASNE).
 In this role, he helped launch the national Sunshine Week initiative, which serves as a way to educate the public about freedom of information and the dangers that can arise from excessive government secrecy.

 “Access to public information is a cornerstone of democracy,” said Alexander.
 “Without this access, it is hard for citizens to make informed decisions.
 It is information that citizens ‘own.’
 That is, this information is legally in the public domain unless it is specifically restricted by law.”